Canonical translation surfaces for computing Veech groups: Abstract

 \section{Abstract}

-We present an algorithm, based on work of the first named author, for computing the Veech group, $\mathrm{SL}(X,\omega)$, of a translation surface $(X, \omega)$.
-This presentation is informed by an implementation of the algorithm by the second named author.

 For each stratum of the space of translation surfaces, we introduce an infinite translation surface containing in an appropriate manner a copy of every translation surface of the stratum.
-We show that a matrix is in $\mathrm{SL}(X,\omega)$ if and only if an associated affine automorphism of the infinite surface sends each of a finite set, the ``marked" {\em Voronoi staples}, arising from orientation-paired segments appropriately perpendicular to Voronoi 1-cells, to another pair of orientation-paired ``marked" segments. (``Segments" are also known as ``saddle connections".)
+Given a translation surface $(X, \omega)$ in the stratum, a matrix is in its Veech group $\mathrm{SL}(X,\omega)$ if and only if an associated affine automorphism of the infinite surface sends each of a finite set, the ``marked" {\em Voronoi staples}, arising from orientation-paired segments appropriately perpendicular to Voronoi 1-cells, to another pair of orientation-paired ``marked" segments.

-We prove a result that is of independent interest.
+We prove a result of independent interest.
 For each real $a\ge \sqrt{2}$ there is an explicit hyperbolic ball such that for any Fuchsian group trivially stabilizing $i$, the Dirichlet domain centered at $i$ of the group already agrees within the ball with the intersection of the hyperbolic half-planes determined by the group elements whose Frobenius norm is at most $a$.
-When $\mathrm{SL}(X,\omega)$ is a lattice we use this to give a condition guaranteeing that the full group $\mathrm{SL}(X,\omega)$ has been computed.